-The updates to RFC 5280 described in this document provide alignment with the 2008 specification for Internationalized Domain Names (IDNs) and add support for internationalized email addresses in X.509 certificates.
+The updates to RFC 5280 described in this document provide alignment with the 2008 specification for Internationalized Domain Names (IDNs) and includes support for internationalized email addresses in X.509 certificates.
+The updates ensure that name constraints for email addresses that contain only ASCII characters and internationalized email addresses are handled in the same manner.
+This document obsoletes RFC 8399.